 Shine Musical Theatre Group

 StageShine – Haslemere Performing Arts’ Musical Theatre Group Mondays at Our Lady of Lourdes 6-13 yr olds : 4.45pm – 6.15pm (£60 per term).
-Free trial lesson available Classes start back on 9th January 2017.
+Free trial lesson available Classes start back on 24th April 2017.
 Next production will be Alice in Wonderland and an excerpt from Guys and Dolls.
 The production will be on Sunday 9th July at 6pm at the Hardeman Hoyle Memorial Hall in Hammer.

 Summer school will take place on 24th – 28th July 2017, 31st July – 4th August 2017.
 We will be performing a musical in a week.
 Please email us for details.